CrossArchitecture/cross/README.md

 ## Project Status
 Project is:
-<span style="color:yellow">**IN PROGRESS!**</span>
+<span style="color:green">**Version 0.0.1 published!**</span>
 <!-- _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.-->

 ## Room for Improvement
 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Improvement to be done
+- More Room Book Tools for stepwise creation

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Dimension Tool is still work in progress

 ## Acknowledgements